wingraptor/spotifyPlaylist/README.md

 # Best Tracks of 2018 Spotify Playlist Generator

-The name of this project is pretty self-explanatory.
 This is a web app that creates a Spotify playlist containing tracks from the best 50 albums of 2018 according to [Complex Magazine](https://www.complex.com/music/best-albums-2018/).
 The Complex Magazine article was parsed for the album names which were then used, via various queries to Spotify APIs, to generate a database of tracks, Spotify track/album IDs, artist names etc. for all 50 albums.
-This database is then queried to generate a private Spotify playlist of >700 tracks with two clicks.
+This database is then queried to generate a private Spotify playlist of >700 tracks after appropriate authorizations are granted through logging into your account.

 ## Getting Started